seetohjinwei/StackC/README.md

 No many how many spaces or newlines there are between each word in the string, it is ignored and replaced with a single space character, *and* there is a extra space and newline character after every string.
 This is because I parse the file completely before interpreting it and this results in a loss of information about the original spacing between the words.
 But doing it this way allows me to check for potential errors before interpreting the file.

 Also, if you are trying to print `end`, I am afraid that there is no way to escape the `end` keyword.
-You can probably just print `end.` or something I don't know!
+You can probably just print `end.` or something, I don't know.

 Also also, strings are limited to 1000 characters.